Azure/azure-powershell/src/MixedReality/MixedReality/help/Az.MixedReality.md

 Get or list Spatial Anchors Account(s) in certain Subscription and Resource Group.

 ### [New-AzSpatialAnchorsAccount](New-AzSpatialAnchorsAccount.md)
-Create a new Spatial Inelligence Account in certain Subscription, Resource Group and Region.
+Create a new Spatial Intelligence Account in certain Subscription, Resource Group and Region.

 ### [Remove-AzSpatialAnchorsAccount](Remove-AzSpatialAnchorsAccount.md)
 Delete specified Spatial Anchors Account from certain Subscription and Resource Group.